 Teachers may also obtain national certification through the National Board for Professional Teaching Standards, which awards the National Board Certified Teacher (NBCT) credential.
 Although the process is voluntary, taking the exam can lead to higher pay and reimbursement for continuing education.

-During the decade between 2012 and 2022, the U.S. Bureau of Labor Statistics (BLS) predicted that open positions for high school teachers would grow by 6%.
+During the decade between 2018 and 2028, the U.S. Bureau of Labor Statistics (BLS) predicted that open positions for high school teachers would grow by 4%.
 High school teachers who specialize in science, chemistry, math, or those who teach English to second language learners are expected to have the best job prospects.
-In 2013, the BLS reported that the annual average salary received by secondary school teachers was $58,260, and this salary reflects all secondary school teachers except those who specialize in vocational training or special education.
+In 2018, the BLS reported that the annual median salary received by secondary school teachers was $60,320, and this salary reflects all secondary school teachers except those who specialize in vocational training or special education.

 Also known as instructional coaches or curriculum specialists, instructional coordinators analyze teaching practices, student test scores, and current curriculum designs of school systems.
 They make recommendations on how to standardize curriculum and how to modernize teaching methodologies.
 Coordinators may also make recommendations on teacher training procedures.
 Instructional coordinators collaborate with educators, principals, and other school administrators.
 While coordinators can assess any grade level, some may choose to specialize, such as working only in elementary schools or at high schools.